• Skip to primary navigation

 How to Use Marzipan

-• Slice and break off pieces to eat chilled, or use as an ingredient for baked goods or candy such as these Chocolate Marzipan Cups.
-Read notes for more uses.
+• Slice and break off pieces to eat chilled, or use as an ingredient for baked goods or candy.
+Read my post for more uses.

 Video